Campaign

 </script>

-The pixel is triggered as soon as users reach a specific area of the page.
+The pixel is triggered as soon as users reach a specific section of the page.

-Measure which content is most frequently consumed or read in its entirety.
+Measure which content is consumed particularly frequently or read in its entirety.

 Track interactions with: